UT WIC Eng

 • 14 oz (instant)

-• 16 oz (regular)
+• 16 or 32 oz (regular)

 ✘ Not Allowed: Ready-to-serve, added flavors or seasonings